First Scan Search for Dark Photon Dark Matter with a Tunable Superconducting Radio-Frequency Cavity

-Before carrying out DPDM searches, it is essential to calibrate the relevant cavity and amplifier parameters.
+{\it Experimental operation.} Before carrying out DPDM searches, it is essential to calibrate the relevant cavity and amplifier parameters.
 All calibrated parameters and the corresponding uncertainties are presented in Table.\,\ref{ParaT}.
-Both the volume of the cavity and the form factor of the TM$_{010}$ mode are determined by numerical modeling software COMSOL, with $< 1\%$ uncertainty for $V_{\rm eff}\equiv V\,C/3$.
+Both the volume of the cavity and the form factor of the TM$_{010}$ mode are calculated numerically, with $< 1\%$ uncertainty for effective volume $V_{\rm eff}\equiv V\,C/3$.
+This uncertainty originates from the slight discrepancy between the simulated resonant frequency and the experimentally measured one, along with potential effects such as thinning due to acid pickling procedures.
+Here, the factor of $1/3$ accounts for the random distribution of DPDM polarization.

 We present the experimental setup in which the microwave electronics are depicted in the right panel of Fig.\,\ref{SRFmodes}.
-The cavity is positioned within a liquid helium environment at a temperature $T\simeq2$\,K and is connected to axial pin couplers.
-The amplifier circuit consists of an isolator, which serves to prevent the injection of amplifier noise into the cavity, a high-electron mobility transistor (HEMT) amplifier (LNF-LNC0.2\_3A), and two room-temperature amplifiers (ZX60-P103LN+).
-Initially, we used the vector network analyzer (VNA) to measure the net amplification factor $G_{\rm net}$ of the amplifier circuit, which considers the sequential amplification and potential decays within the line.
+The cavity is positioned within a liquid helium environment at a temperature $T\simeq2$ K and is connected to axial pin couplers.
+The amplifier line consists of an isolator, which serves to prevent the injection of amplifier noise into the cavity, a high-electron mobility transistor (HEMT) amplifier, and two room-temperature amplifiers.
+Initially, we used a vector network analyzer (VNA) to measure the net amplification factor $G_{\rm net}$ of the amplifier circuit, which considers the sequential amplification and potential decays within the line.
 Next, we conducted decay measurements with a noise source that went through the cavity, the amplifier line, and the spectrum analyzer, to calibrate the cavity loaded quality factor, $Q_L\equiv Q_0/(\beta+1)$.
-The cavity coupling factor $\beta$, was calibrated in combination with the results of the standard vertical test stand.
+The cavity coupling factor, $\beta$, was calibrated in combination with the results of the standard vertical test stand.